jchannon/WebAPI.Testing/README.md

 ---

-To build nuget packages open a Developer Command Prompt and run the
+To build nuget packages open a Developer Command Prompt and run: `buildandpack.cmd`

->buildandpack.cmd

-command.